Setting the Stage

 - Dyspraxia: difficulty with motor skill development

-There is information available regarding dyslexia and how to get assistance for people of all ages.
-On the Internet search for dyslexia.
+Information is available regarding dyslexia and how to get assistance for people of all ages.
+Do an Internet search for dyslexia.
 You can start on the National Center for Learning Disabilities site by clicking here.

-Remember that dyslexia is not cured, but can be successfully dealt with.
-Please advocate for your child, grandchild, family member, peers, and yourself etc if you think they are experiencing dyslexia by first becoming informed and getting testing done.
-Otherwise a life may be wasted to unnecessary poor self-image, misbehavior, and other forms of under-achievement.
+Remember that dyslexia is not cured.
+But can be successfully dealt with.
+Please advocate for your child, grandchild, family member, peers, or yourself.
+If you think they are experiencing dyslexia, first become informed and get testing done.
+Help prevent the potential loss of productive life, unnecessary poor self-image, misbehavior, and other forms of underachievement.